BlockchainCommons/Secure-Development-Setup-macOS/Mac Command Line 101/part1-basics.md

 Ctrl + Y    Pastes "Yanks" text that was Killed (Ctrl+K)
 ```

-### The following only work in the Mac OSX Terminal using the default Bash shell:
+### The following only work in the Mac OSX Terminal using the default zsh shell:

 ```
 Ctrl + C    Kill whatever you are running